March for Left-wing Social Advancement: Formation

 Following their rupture with the UDP alliance, OID and the PS continued to campaign for Siles and Aponte.
 (Note: Despite previous support, the MRTK did not back their independent candidature.)
 On 2 March, the PS leader called on parties from across the political spectrum to coalesce into a single broad front of the center left, capable of challenging the "fascist right and refractory far-left".
 To that end, the two aligned parties held conversations with several political fronts, including the MRTK, the Christian Democratic Party, and the Social Democratic Party (PSD).
 In late March, OID and the PS entered talks with a dissident faction of the MNRI led by Jorge Alderete aimed at "rebuild[ing] the UDP" around the candidacy of Siles.
 Throughout April, the Siles–Aponte ticket continued to accumulate the support of various left-wing organizations.
 On 11 April, Clemente Ramos stated that negotiations were advancing steadily for the formation of an electoral alliance between the MNRI, MRTK, OID, PS, and the Revolutionary Party of the Nationalist Left (PRIN) of labor leader Juan Lechín.
 (Note: Further initiatives to incorporate the Communist Vanguard of the Revolutionary Workers' Party, the Revolutionary Party of the Workers of Bolivia, or the Socialist Party – 1 fell through, as all three considered OID too right-wing.)
 By 14 April, OID spokesperson Reynaldo Venegas indicated that an alliance between these center-left to left-wing parties was near fruition.

 Right as the front neared inception, the agreement was upended by the entry into the race of former president and dictator Hugo Banzer on 18 April.
 In response to the announcement, OID immediately scuttled plans for an independent front and began urgent discussions to rejoin the UDP, as did the PS and MRTK.
-For Mario Reyes, representative of OID, threatened by the "fascist candidacy" of Banzer and the return of his authoritarian regime, the reunification of the left was the "logical response".
+For Mario Reyes, representative of OID, the reunification of the left was the "logical response" to the threat of Banzer's "fascist candidacy" and the return of his authoritarian regime.
 However, negotiations for OID's reincorporation were hampered by the admission – also on 18 April – of former president Alfredo Ovando into UDP leadership.
 (Note: Siles's brief five-month stint as president in 1969 had been terminated when Ovando overthrew him in a coup d'état.)
 "I am not having, nor will I have conversations with Ovando", sustained Siles.
 OID and aligned parties contemplated reuniting with the UDP up until the final hour.
 In the end, the fronts determined to stay the course for the time being and remain separate.
 On 20 April, March for Left-wing Social Advancement (MASI), an alliance between the MNRI, OID, PS, and PSD, registered with the National Electoral Court; the tentative nominees were Siles for president and Aponte for vice president.